WHAT MAKES OUTWARD BOUND DIFFERENT FROM SUMMER CAMPS AND OTHER ADVENTURE PROGRAMS?

 Instructors work for Outward Bound because it is a leader in the outdoor & experiential education industry.
 As such, our standards for are high.
 All Outward Bound California instructors are certified as Wilderness First Responders (WFR), an 80-hour wilderness medicine training that must be renewed every two years.
 Instructors are also certified in CPR.
 They have extensive personal and professional experience in the activities that they instruct, whether it be backpacking, rock climbing or mountaineering.
 The minimum age for instructors is 21.

 Yes!
 Outward Bound Professional programs are available to any adult group wishing to participate in an adventurous experience designed to strengthen interpersonal and team relationships and performance.
 Each program is custom designed to meet your goals, and programs range from 1/2 day indoor meeting activities to multi-day expedition format.
-Contact Director of Communications and Outreach, Emma Rapp, for more info.
+Contact Eli Fox, the Outreach and Alumni Manager, at [email protected], for more info.

 We do!
-A number of our participants receive some sort of financial aid or scholarship to attend a course.
-Tuition Reduction awards range between 10-30% off the cost of tuition (not including application fee, transportation fee, travel to the course, or clothing).
+A number of our participants receive some sort of scholarship to attend a course.
+Scholarship awards range between 10-30% off the cost of tuition (not including application fee, transportation fee, travel to the course, or clothing).
 Awards rarely exceed 30%.

 In order to hold a space on a course, applicants will be asked to pay a deposit of $500 which will be refunded in its entirety if Outward Bound is unable to offer sufficient funds for the individual to attend a course.

-Once an applicant’s enrollment is processed, the applicant will be sent the necessary materials to apply for the course and financial aid simultaneously.
-Applicants will be considered for financial aid once all application materials have been received.
-Financial aid awards will be decided on the basis of funds available, the applicant/family’s level of financial need, course availability and appropriateness of the applicant for the course.
-Since financial aid is limited, we ask applicants to apply early.
+Once an applicant’s enrollment is processed, the applicant will be sent the necessary materials to apply for the course and scholarship simultaneously.
+Applicants will be considered for a scholarship once all application materials have been received and are decided on the basis of funds available, the applicant/family’s level of financial need, course availability and appropriateness of the applicant for the course.
+Since scholarships are limited, we ask applicants to apply early.

 Please also note that we ask applicants to be flexible with their course selection as we may ask those requesting aid to transfer to a course with space available for them.